 - The government servants were immune to anything they do during duty.

 - Social and religious subjects used to be Honored

 Pits India Act of 1784

-By the Pits India Act, the British Government extended control over the company’s affairs.
-Now the territories of the company were termed as ‘British Possessions.’
+By the Pits India Act of 1784, the British Government extended control over the company’s affairs.
+Now the territories of the company were termed ‘British Possessions.’

 The company’s civil, military, and revenue work under the observation Board of Control consisting of the chancellor of the treasury, a secretary of state, and four members of the Privy Council (appointed by the Crown), set up of the dual system of control.

-- In India, the Governor-general with a council of three, the presidencies of Bombay and Madras were subordinate to the governor-general.
+- In India, the Governor-general with a council of three, and the presidencies of Bombay and Madras were subordinate to the governor-general.

 - Prohibition was placed on wars and treaties.